 We have a range of knowledge and experience within the voluntary and statutory sector.
-Many of us are already involved in similar areas of volunteering work with people in need of food & came together in one organisation in pursuit of consolidating such efforts across the District.
+Many of us are already involved in similar areas of volunteering work with people in need of food and work together in one organisation in pursuit of consolidating such efforts across the District.

 Our Vision and how we came to it